Mikoyan MiG-29: Yugoslavia and Serbia

 The Air Force of Serbia and Montenegro continued flying its remaining five MiG-29s at a very low rate after the war.
 In the spring of 2004, news appeared that MiG-29 operations had ceased, because the aircraft could not be maintained, but later the five remaining airframes were sent to Russia for overhaul.
 In July 2009, a Serbian Air Force MiG-29 crashed over Belgrade.
 The small Serbian MiG-29 fleet along with other jets were grounded for four months during the summer of 2014 due to a battery procurement issue.

 In November 2016, Russia had agreed to donate six of its MiG-29s free of charge, if Serbia would pay the repair costs of $50 million for them.
 At the end of January 2017, Serbian defense minister Zoran Đorđević said that Belarus also agreed to donate eight of its MiG-29s to Serbia on a no-pay basis.
 In early October 2017, Russia completed the delivery of all the six MiG-29s.
-The aircraft were transferred to Serbia onboard an Antonov An-124 transport aircraft.
+The aircraft were transferred to Serbia on board an Antonov An-124 transport aircraft.
 On 25 February 2019, Belarus formally handed four MiG-29s to the Serbian military during a ceremony held at the 558th Aircraft Repair Plant in Baranavichy.
 This increased the Serbian Air Force's fleet to 14 MiG-29s.
 Serbia plans to spend about €180–230 million on modernization of its entire MiG-29 fleet.
 As of 2021, the Serbian Air Force operates 14 MiG-29s.
+Images taken in March 2026 showed Serbian MiG-29s using LS6 Precision Guided Bombs (a conversion kit for unguided bombs) and the CM-400 Air to Surface Missile which were previously integrated.